 She still rode with training wheels when we first stopped by the tree, a wind gnarled conifer, perched high on a bluff above a frequently empty expanse of flat beach.
-The big hill was too much for her, so exhausted and hot, we stopped in its shade to drink some water and rest.
-Over the years, every holiday & every bike ride, as she outgrew one bike then another, we always stopped at what came to be called “favourite tree,” to rest, climb some branches, take a little water or enjoy the view.
+The big hill was too much for her, so exhausted and hot, we stopped in the tree’s shade to drink some water and rest.
+Over the years, every holiday and every bike ride, as she outgrew one bike then another, we always stopped at what came to be called “favourite tree,” to rest, climb some branches, take a little water or enjoy the view

 Now favourite tree is gone.

 A few shards of favourite tree’s roots are still visible in what is now a bare patch of ground.
 There is no shade there now, no reason to stop except for the vain hope that if we are still and quiet enough we might hear the echoes of past happy moments swirling amongst the afternoon breeze.